The Institute’s Research & Education Mission

 Core Belief on Health-care Rights

-It is the Institute team’s core belief that benefiting from a healthy long & purposeful lifespan, (i.e., living one’s full life potential), is one of the People’s most sacred fundamental rights, a birthright that is validated not only by Darwin’s evolutionary rationale, but also by the Universal Declaration of Human Rights authors, by a few of the country’s founding fathers, including George Washington’s close friend and mentor who was one of the most important founding fathers of the American Republic, Lafayette and by the Bible’s prophets.
+It is the Happiness Medicine Institute team’s core belief that benefiting from a healthy long & purposeful lifespan, (i.e., living one’s full life potential), is one of the People’s most sacred fundamental rights,a birthright that is validatednot only by Darwin’s evolutionary rationale, but also by the Universal Declaration of Human Rights authors, by a few of the country’sfounding fathers,including George Washington’s close friend and mentor who was one of the most important founding fathers of the American Republic, Lafayetteand by the Bible’s prophets.
 (15)

 Expected Social Outcome

-In addition, modest-income People for the first time in the History of Humanity would be in a situation where they could better secure their long lifespan birth-right to over 120 years as they could be beneficiaries to the needed universal basic income policy, at least for those who are struggling with too much telomere shortening stress.
-Likewise with creating a rejuvenation retreat network. where people could get fit while getting certified and educated to stay fit and to teach holistic fitness in their communities.
-Without the satisfaction of basic needs and some semblance of holistic lifestyle training, it would be impossible to achieve the People’s full Life potential of 120 years and beyond.
+In addition, modest-income People for the first time ever in the History of Humanity would be in a situation where they could better secure their long lifespan birth-right to over 120 years as they could use part of these funds to finance a universal basic income policy for those who are struggling with too much telomere shortening stressas well as a rejuvenation retreat network. where people could get fit while getting certified and educated to stay fit and to teach holistic fitness in their communities.
+Without thesatisfaction of basic needs and some semblance of holistic lifestyle training, it would be impossible to achieve the People’s full Life potential of 120 years and beyond.

 Then People would live and age much better, as Claude Bernard wrote, People would thrive thanks to the “the stability of the milieu intérieur”.
 When indeed the milieu intérieur is balanced as well as diversified (Ie, there is no good balance without diversity), then a healthy, happy, purposeful, prosperous, free, long-lived and independent life is unattainable.
 At that point, the World Health Organization’s lofty definition of health (See immediately below) would be anchored in reality, the reality we choose to invest in (Cf Exhibit C).

-By achieving this goal, public institutions will have to radically change in order to adapt to the People’s newly found “home”, the home of their endowed “120 years health lifespan” treasure embedded within their genetic and stellar constitution.
+By achieving this goal, each and every public institution will have to radically change in order to adapt to the People’s newly found “home”, the home of their endowed “120 years health lifespan”treasureembedded and hidden (until recently) within their genetic and stellar constitution.

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition”.
 (World Health Organization’s Constitution)